tetratelabs/istio-0to60/docs/environment.md

 The Google Cloud Shell will serve as your terminal environment for these labs.

-- Click the _Activate cloud shell_ icon (top right); the icon looks like a shell prompt ">_"
+- Click the _Activate cloud shell_ icon (top right); the icon looks like this: :material-console:{.gcp-blue}
 - A dialog may pop up, click _Continue_
 - Your cloud shell terminal should appear at the bottom of the screen
-- Feel free to expand the size of the cloud shell, or even open it in a separate window (locate the icon button in the terminal header, on the right)
+- Feel free to expand the size of the cloud shell, or even open it in a separate window (locate the icon button :material-open-in-new: in the terminal header, on the right)

 !!! warning